peterhinch/micropython-async/v3/docs/SCHEDULE.md

 On hardware platforms the MicroPython `time` module does not handle daylight saving time.
 Scheduled times are relative to system time.
 This does not apply to the Unix build.

-It has been tested on ESP8266 but this platform has poor time stability so is not well suited to long term timing applications.
-On my reference board timing drifted by 1.4mins/hr, an error of 2.3%.

 ## 4.6 The Unix build